A special case of Vu's conjecture: Coloring nearly disjoint graphs of bounded maximum degree: Introduction

 The case $m = 1$ (or equivalently, $C = 1$) in Theorem~\ref{thm:main} is a result of Reed and Sudakov~\cite{ReSu02}.
 For every $C \in \mathbb N$, let $f_C(D)$ denote the smallest integer for which the following holds: If $G_1, \dots, G_m$ are graphs satisfying \ref{hypo:intersection-bound} and \ref{hypo:containment-bound}, and if $L$ is a list assignment for $G \coloneqq \bigcup_{i=1}^m G_i$ satisfying \ref{hypo:degree-bound} such that $|L(v)| \geq D + f_C(D)$ for every $v \in V(G)$, then $G$ is $L$-colorable.
 Clearly, $f_C(D) \geq 1$\COMMENT{for example, consider when $m = 1$, $G_1\cong K_{D+1}$, and every vertex has the same list}.
 Theorem~\ref{thm:main} implies that $f_C(D) = o(D)$, but it would be interesting to prove better asymptotics.
 A bound of $f_C(D) \leq D^{1 - 1/C}$ for $C \geq 2$ would match the best known bound on the list chromatic index of linear hypergraphs due to Molloy and Reed~\cite{MR2000}.
 Reed~\cite{Ree99} conjectured that $f_1(D) = 1$ for every $D \in \mathbb N$.
 Bohman and Holzman~\cite{BoHo02} disproved this conjecture, and Reed and Sudakov~\cite{ReSu02} asked whether $f_1(D) = O(1)$.
-For other related results and open problems involving list coloring and color degrees, see e.g.~\cite{AA20, ABD21, GS20, KK20}.
+Another interesting direction would be to generalize Theorem~\ref{thm:main} so as to also imply the generalization of the Reed--Sudakov result in which the maximum color degree condition is replaced with an average one, proved by Glock and Sudakov~\cite{GS20} and Kang and Kelly~\cite{KK20}.
+For other related results and open problems involving list coloring and color degrees, see e.g.~\cite{AA20, ABD21, ABD23, CK20}.
 More generally, for a recent survey on coloring results and open problems obtained via nibble methods, see~\cite{KKKMOsurvey}.